Albert-Gao/blog/source/_posts/how-to-publish-artifact-to-maven-central-via-gradle.md

 ## 1. Sign up

 You know the `namespace`, `package`, `groupId` concept, right?
-Your code should be reside under certain namespace in order to prevent naming collision.
-And when you want to upload your artifact, you need to have this too, and you need to raise an `jira` issue on `Sonatype` site to apply for it.
+Your code should reside under certain namespace in order to prevent the naming collision.
+And when you want to upload your artifact, you need to have this too, and you need to raise a `jira` issue on `Sonatype` site to apply for it.
 So, first, you need to [**Sign up**](https://issues.sonatype.org/secure/Signup!default.jspa).

 ### Tips

-- Sign up with your company email if you gonna apply for a group id which is the domain name of your company.
+- Sign up for your company email if you gonna apply for a group id which is the domain name of your company.
-- Remember your user name and password.
+- Remember your username and password.
 It's not only used for raising the issue.
 But for uploading as well.

 ## 2. Apply for your namespace

 [**Create an issue here**](https://issues.sonatype.org/secure/CreateIssue.jspa?issuetype=21&pid=10134) to apply for your namespace.
 It should be a reversed domain name.
-Your issue will be manually review by a `Sonatype` employer.
+Your issue will be manually reviewed by a `Sonatype` employer.
 It should be fast, within 2 hours.

 ### Tips
 After applying, you will gain permission for the following URLs: